 As questions arose about the fate of Saddam Hussein, we heard from Samantha Power, who was awarded the 2003 Pulitzer Prize for her non-fiction book, A PROBLEM FROM HELL: AMERICA AND THE AGE OF GENOCIDE and founded the Carr Center for Human Rights Policy at Harvard University.
 Power discussed the matter of meting out justice to former tyrannical leaders like Saddam Hussein, the International Criminal Court at The Hague, and about her conversation with General Wesley Clark, who testified at the trial of former Yugoslav president Slobodan Milosevic.

 NOW also interviewed former Maine Governor Angus King, who left office after eight years as one of only two Independent governors in the United States.
 Gov. King shares his views on everything from the economy, to homeland security, to bipartisan politics, to building casinos for state revenue.
-You can access the original Web page for this program at the archived NOW with Bill Moyers website.

 DAVID BRANCACCIO: Welcome to NOW.
 Bill Moyers is back next week.
 Many of you have just lit the first Hanukah candles or are decking the halls for next week.
 The holidays also mean consumption — and of course, shopping.

 The biggest retailer in the country is Walmart.
 The chain gets 100 million shoppers a week.
 No surprise.
 The prices are hard to beat, the greeters just inside the doors are often sincere, and no less than W. Michael Cox, Chief Economist of the Federal Reserve Bank of Dallas, put it, “Walmart is the greatest thing that ever happened to low-income Americans.
 They can stretch their dollars and afford things they otherwise couldn’t.”